CQCL/cryptomite/docs/index.rst

 cryptomite
 ==========

-:code:`cryptomite` is a modular, extensible high-level Python library for randomness extractions, created by Quantinuum's Quantum Cryptography team.
+:py:mod:`cryptomite` is a modular, extensible high-level Python library for randomness extractions, created by Quantinuum's Quantum Cryptography team.
 At a high level, the library offers state-of-the-art randomness extractors that are easy to use, optimized and numerically precise providing a trade-off of features that suits numerous practical use cases today.